MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-error-launching-desktop.md

 ## "Unable to sign in" issues

-You might see a message similar to this:
+You might see a message similar to the following text:

 `Unable to sign in.
 Sorry, we encountered an error while trying to sign you in.
 Details: The underlying connection was closed: Could not establish trust relationship for the SSL/TLS secure channel.`